BROKLab/brok-monorepo/README.md

 Other env variables are mostly used for deployment to remote servers.

 SDK will look for environment variable BROK_ENVIRONMENT to determine which contracts to choose.
 Set this envrioment in your runtime.
 - local brokLocal - Will use local blockchain
 - dev brokDev - Will use Arbitrum Rinkeby
 - stage brokStage - Will use Arbitrum Rinkeby
 - prod brokProd - Will use Arbitrum mainnet

-Fagsystem that one to create approved captable must first be authorized by BRREG.
+To create an approved CapTable, the wallet for fagsystem must first be authorized by BRREG.
 Contact us.
 ## Ugly hacks
 - If the blockchain node (running inside the captable contracts terminal) is killed, the graph node will stop indexing.
 To fire it up again run `make graph-stop` then `make graph-start`.
 - Tasks that errors will continue to run.
 Should swap out task system for something that can handle errors in shell.